Cornell MBAs to Participate in the #1 Entrepreneurial Experiential Learning Program in the Country

 - known as the Wave Suppression Sediment Collection (WSSC) System, or The Wave Robber

-- Stanford and Education Everytime, an online platform where teachers inspire and discover engaging music that enhances daily routines
+- Stanford and Education Everytime, an online platform where teachers inspire and discover engaging music that

 - Tulane and eTax Credit Exchange, an online marketplace for trading tax credits and other economic incentives